This time Zara brought her own acoustic guitar over — a Seagull that records well.

-not that that’s a bad thing. you don’t always need bells and whistles. think of the early cat power albums — part of what makes them powerful is how naked and direct the recordings are. you almost feel like you’re eavesdropping on something you shouldn’t be hearing.
+I started out thinking I would be adding more musical grace notes after playing a piano part on the last song on UNCERTAIN ASSERTIONS, only to end up contributing nothing on that side of things.
+Not that that’s a bad thing.
+You don’t always need bells and whistles.
+Think of the early Cat Power albums.
+Part of what makes them powerful is how naked and direct the recordings are.
+You almost feel like you’re eavesdropping on something you shouldn’t be hearing.

-with a voice as dynamic as zara’s, the best thing you can do is try to stay out of the way and let the magic come through. the hope is that i did that with the first album, and again here.
+With a voice as dynamic as Zara’s, the best thing you can do is try to stay out of the way and let the magic come through.
+The hope is that I did that with the first album, and then again here.